blytkerchan/blytkerchan.github.io/_posts/2009-09-30-developers-guidelines-high-quality-software.markdown

 ---
 author: rlc
+categories:
+- Software Development
+- Coding Standards
+- Testing
+- Developer Guidelines
+- Enterprise Coding Conventions
+- API Design
+- Maintainability
+- Stability
+- Scalability
+- Quality Assurance
 comments: true
 date: 2009-09-30 18:19:42+00:00
 layout: post
-title: Developer's Guidelines & High-Quality Software
-wordpress_id: 247
 tags:
 - Posts that need to be re-tagged (WIP)
 - software
+title: Developer's Guidelines & High-Quality Software
+wordpress_id: 247
 ---

 Yesterday, I was asked what I saw as the most important factors to ensure the development of quality software.
 What I cited was good design, good implementation following good standards, and good testing.<!--more--> On the testing end, I have a rule-of-thumb that says that at least 85% of the code should be covered with unit tests - and for the parts that aren't there should be a clear reason/rationale for it not being covered.
 Unit tests aren't enough, however: you also need functional tests, regression tests, etc. IMO, pre-production testing should be an important focus for any software-centric development team.
 But the subject of this post isn't testing - it's developer's guidelines.